Skip to content

 Writers, how do you create your multilingual writing career?

-2 responses to “The Multilingual Writer”
+2 thoughts on “The Multilingual Writer”

 I related to this, Lori, because I'm British but write mostly for Americans (with a few linguistic forays into Canada and Australia).
 We may nominally speak the same language, but there are plenty of differences in style and vocabulary.